Lecanto, Florida: Demographics

 Lecanto is the site of the privately operated Citrus County Detention Facility, which holds a maximum of 760 prisoners of the county, of the federal government, and prisoners from the Virgin Islands.

 Education

 The CDP is served by Citrus County Schools.
 Elementary schools serving sections of the CDP include Lecanto, Forest Ridge, Rock Crusher, and Hernando.
 Lecanto Middle School and Lecanto High School also serve the CDP.

-College of Central Florida's Citrus Campus was built in Lecanto in 1996.
+The College of Central Florida's Citrus Campus was built in Lecanto in 1996.

 Public transportation

-Citrus County Transit has its headquarters in Lecanto, and runs one flex-route service in the area.
+Citrus County Transit has its headquarters in Lecanto and runs one flex-route service in the area.